js-ferguson/myBlog/README.md

 - Feature 8 - New projects can be added to the portfolio page using a modal form.
 This can optionally include wireframes, mockups or screenshots.

 - Feature 9 - Uploaded images have their filenames stripped and replaced with a random string to avoid filename collisions.
 They are also resized before they are saved to reduce storage requirements and page load times.
+Since Heroku removes uploaded files each time the Dyno is restarted, the images are uploaded to [Cloudinary](https://cloudinary.com/), and their urls are stored in the database.

 - Feature 10 - Users are able to update their details on the account management page.
 This includes adding a first and last name as well as being able to change their username and email address, providing the new ones are unique in the database.

-- Feature 11 - Password changes are provided on the login screen via the "Forgot your password?" link.
+- Feature 11 - Password changes can be made from the login screen via the "Forgot your password?" link.
 Clicking this allows the user to submit their email address and if there is a matching address in the database they will receive an email with a link containing an embedded secure token, that takes them to a password reset page.

 ### Features Left to Implement